sixhours-team/aws-lambda-jdbc-java/README.md

 When triggered the lambda function will access the `employee` table ([schema](src/test/resources/db/schema.sql))in the MySQL RDS instance that you created in the VPC, and return the list of all employees found in the table.
 The connection to the database is obtained using the `DataSource` interface.
+Any declarations in Lambda function code (outside the handler method) remains initialized e.g. database connections.
+Instead of reestablishing the new connection, the original connection is used in subsequent invocations.
+For this reason the HikariCP JDBC connection pool is used.

 ## Build